 - Labuan Cremation Memorial, commemorating 34 Indian Army soldiers killed during the fighting in Labuan or who died in Labuan while prisoners of war under the Japanese, and were accorded the last rite required by their religion – committal to fire.
 Standing immediately in front of the Indian Army plot in Labuan War Cemetery, it takes the form of a stone pylon with four faces, surmounted by an urn.

-The cemetery lies on the Jalan Tanjong Batu road which leads from the airport to town.
-It is less than 1km from the airport and about 3km from Victoria, the island’s capital.
+The cemetery lies on Jalan Tanjong Batu road which leads from the airport to town.
+It is less than 1km from the airport and about 3km from Victoria (Bandar Labuan), the island’s town centre.